matthewtole/matthewtole.com/source/blog/2017-02-25-31-things-update-1.html.markdown

 ## Completed Things

-I managed to check off a total of 6 items since I wrote my [original blog post](/blog/2016/12/13/31-things/) back in early December!
+I managed to check off a total of eight new goals since I wrote my [original blog post](/blog/2016/12/13/31-things/) back in early December!

 ### Take a cooking class